gurkirt/FPN.pytorch1.0/README.md

 ```

 ## Demo
-To run demo, you will need to specify the path of pretrained model (`model_path`).
+To run the demo, we will need to specify the path of the pretrained model (`model_path`).
-Here is an example to run it.
+Here is an example of running it.

 ```
-python demo.py --model_path=<path to the pretraeind model>
+python demo.py --model_path=<path to the pretrained model>
 ```
-You may change the detection threshold and other parameters, please see the argument of the file.
+We may change the detection threshold and other parameters, please see the argument of the file.

-There are some demo samples in `demo_data\samples\` which are used in above script and results are saved in `demo_data\outputs\`.
+There are some demo samples in `demo_data\samples\` which are used in the above script and results are saved in `demo_data\outputs\`.

-Here are some generated results looks like.
+Here are some generated results looks like followings

 ![Dog](/demo_data/outputs/dog.jpg)